wp-plugins/very-simple-signup-form/readme.txt

 2) Check info about installation and check shortcode for mistakes.

+3) Install another contactform plugin to determine if it's caused by Very Simple Signup Form or something else.

-3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
+4) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

 = Is my language supported too? =
 All UTF-8 characters are allowed, so many languages are supported.
 But the plugin itself is only translated in several languages.

 = Is this plugin protected against spammers, bots, etc? = The default WordPress sanitization function is included.